TheRensselaerIDEA/TrialEquityApplication/README.md

 ## Example Demonstration
-We apply the proposed RCT equity metrics to one real clinical trial Action to Control Cardiovascular Risk in Diabetes (**ACCORD**) for demonstration here. **ACCORD** data are obtained from [Biologic Specimen and Data Repositories Information Coordinating Center (BioLINCC)](https://biolincc.nhlbi.nih.gov/home/).
+We apply the proposed RCT equity metrics to a real clinical trial Action to Control Cardiovascular Risk in Diabetes (**ACCORD**) for single-RCT analysis and Antihypertensive and Lipid-Lowering Treatment to Prevent Heart AttackTrial (**ALLHAT**), and Systolic Blood Pressure Intervention Trial (**SPRINT**) for multiple-RCT comparison.
+All sample data are obtained from [Biologic Specimen and Data Repositories Information Coordinating Center (BioLINCC)](https://biolincc.nhlbi.nih.gov/home/).

 TrialEquity is designed for two types of users, researchers and physicians, to perform different tasks based on different interests of the users.
 <p align="center">